crossorigin="anonymous">

 Imagine people spying on your thoughts every day, every minute, like some people could spy on you and me in this internet.

 This new technology could have a profound impact on our society.
 It could lead to a more transparent and open world, where everyone's thoughts are available to everyone else.
 This could lead to a more honest and truthful world, where people are less likely to lie or deceive each other.
-However, it could also lead to a world where people are constantly monitored and judged, and where there is no room for privacy or personal space.
+That's because it would be harder, if not impossible, to conceal your true thoughts.

-It is important to think about the potential implications of Mind-Net before it becomes a reality.
+It is important to think about the potential implications of Mind-Net/Brainternet before it becomes a reality.
 We need to decide whether we want to live in a world where our thoughts are constantly exposed to others, or whether we want to preserve some degree of privacy.

 However, there should be a limit on how much we let technology invade our lives.
-The evolution of BMI into Mind-Net could mean that there would be nothing more to protect from invasive inspection by everyone.
+The evolution of BMI into Mind-Net could mean that there would be nothing more to protect from invasive inspection by anyone.

 Technology, when too advanced, can be very dangerous.
 It may be dangerous today, too, but a potential Mind-Net can mean the end to our privacy and disconnection from the media.
+With such unspeakable power over humanity, nothing else would be hidden from view.
+Technology therefore should be restricted in the name of our rights!

 Even if technology is not restricted, we should use our minds before accepting every new technological innovation into our lives.
+I call it the progression fallacy.
 As the saying goes, not all glitters is gold, and when our thoughts can be read by the world, that's when our privacy will fully be breached.
-Did you know your computer's camera can be accessed without you knowing?
-It means that with each second, even if you theoretically have good anti-virus, someone, somewhere, could be watching your every move.
-What they can't watch, however, is your thoughts.

-That's what makes the realm of thoughts so "holy" -- the fact that only you have the key to open it and reveal it to the world.
 On the internet, you could write whatever you want, and people might believe of your honesty.
 However, with each word you're sharing to the internet, you might be lying, pretending.
 How can you know when someone is lying online?
 If they're good enough in lying, you can't, because you don't have access to their thoughts.
+You can at least try your luck, though, although that would be hard.

-This is a good thing, because it means that the other person gets their privacy, even if it means they'll continue lying, which might be immoral, but at least they -- and everyone else -- might be safe as long as you're not releasing overly-sensitive content for the world to view.
+This is a good thing, because it means that the other person gets their privacy, even if it means they'll continue lying, which might be immoral.
+But at least they -- and everyone else -- might be safe as long as you're not releasing overly-sensitive content for the world to view.

 The concept of "Brain-net", while innovative beyond what we have now, is not only dangerous to our privacy, but also unnecessary.
 Why do we need such a thing when we already have the internet?
 The fact that there's something new on the shelves that we can buy, doesn't mean we should.
 There shouldn't be no shame in being satisfied with what we already have.
 Why should our thoughts be revealed to the public without us filtering it using our hands, our rationality?